triasha72/triasha72/README.md

 **Operator learning and model reduction**
-When a surrogate maps from input parameters to full field solutions — geometry to B-field distribution, for example — it's learning an operator between function spaces.
+When a surrogate maps from input parameters to full field solutions — geometry to B-field distribution, for example: it's learning an operator between function spaces.
 I'm studying how Operator Inference (OpInf) and projection-based model reduction give this a rigorous mathematical structure,